Probiotics, or the "live active cultures" found in yogurt, are healthy bacteria that keep the gut and intestinal tract free of disease-causing germs.

-These grains contain beta-glucan, a type of fiber with antimicrobial and antioxidant capabilities more potent than echinacea, reports a Norwegian study. in humans, it boosts immunity, speeds wound healing, and may help antibiotics work better.
+These grains contain beta-glucan, a type of fiber with antimicrobial and antioxidant capabilities more potent than echinacea, reports a Norwegian study. in humans, it boosts immunity, speeds wound healing and may help antibiotics work better.

 This potent onion relative contains the active ingredient allicin, which fights infection and bacteria.
 British researchers gave 146 people either a placebo or a garlic extract for 12 weeks; the garlic takers were two-thirds less likely to catch a cold.
 Other studies suggest that garlic lovers who chow more than six cloves a week have a 30% lower rate of colorectal cancer and a 50% lower rate of stomach cancer.

 Selenium, plentiful in shellfish such as oysters, lobsters, crabs, and clams, helps white blood cells produce cytokines—proteins that help clear flu viruses out of the body.
-Salmon, mackerel, and herring are rich in omega-3 fats, which reduce inflammation, increasing airflow and protecting lungs from colds and respiratory infections.
+Salmon, mackerel, and herring are rich in omega-3 fats, which reduce inflammation, increasing airflow and protecting the lungs from colds and respiratory infections.

 5. Chicken Soup

 The amino acid cysteine, released from chicken during cooking, chemically resembles the bronchitis drug acetylcysteine, which may explain the results.
 The soup's salty broth keeps mucus thin the same way cough medicines do.
 Added spices, such as garlic and onions, can increase soup's immune-boosting power.

 The amino acid that's responsible for this immune boost, L-theanine, is abundant in both black and green tea